yrzaa/bluePos/README.md

 # bluePos
-Detect and locate bluetoorh devices on Android!
+Detect and locate bluetooth devices on Android!